 Niigata Prefecture is located in the central region of Honshu to the north of Tokyo and has a 250km long coastline facing the Sea of Japan.
 Convenient transportation links make Niigata very easy to get to from Tokyo and other surrounding regions.
 Most of the larger ski and snowboard resorts in Niigata Prefecture are concentrated in the southern regions around Yuzawa town, Minamiuonuma city and Myoko city.

-A bus service is available and the journey from Myoko Kogen Station to Ikenotaira Onsen takes about 15 minutes.
+A ride from Myoko Kogen Station to Ikenotaira Onsen takes about 15 minutes.

 2.7km from the Myoko Kogen IC on the Joshinetsu Expressway

 9km from the Shinano-machi IC on the Joshinetsu Expressway

 14.6km from the Nakajo IC on the Joshinetsu Expressway

 Nearest national route: Route 18 (2.4km away)

 Ikenotaira Onsen is less than 3km from the Myoko Kogen IC exit of the Joshinetsu Expressway.

 At the Myoko Kogen IC exit traffic lights, go straight ahead at the and then turn left onto Prefecture Road 187 at the Ikenotaira Igiguchi traffic lights less than 200m further on.
 Go under the expressway bridge and continue on this road for about 2.5km until reaching the base of the resort.
 Turn right for the main resort car park.